MeteoSwiss-APN/devops/Deployment.rst

 Specify the release tag which you want to deploy, with which eccodes definitions version you want to deploy it and the installations paths of both cosmo and eccodes (always precise the tag, the compiler and the compiler version!).
 For example:
 .. code-block:: bash
   COSMO_SPEC="cosmo@5.07.mch1.0.p12%pgi@19.9 +pollen real_type=float cosmo_target=gpu +gt1 +production +claw +eccodes ^cosmo-eccodes-definitions@2.18.0.1"
-  ./tools/osm/extract_env.py -s $COSMO_SPEC -i <cosmo_installation_dir> -j <eccodes_installation_dir>
+  /project/g110/spack-mch/tsa/spack-mch/tools/osm/extract_env.py -s $COSMO_SPEC -i <cosmo_installation_dir> -j <eccodes_installation_dir>

-This script is then installing both the tagged cosmo and eccodes under the given installations directories.
+This script is then installing both the tagged cosmo under "<cosmo_installation_dir>/bin" and eccodes under the given installations directories.
 A run-env file used to launch cosmo is also installed under the given cosmo install directory and is directly sourceable:

 .. code-block:: bash
-  cd <cosmo_installation_dir>
+  cd <run_dir>
-  source run-env
-  mpirun cosmo_gpu
+  cp <cosmo_installation_dir>/bin/cosmo_gpu cosmo_gpu
+  source <cosmo_installation_dir>/run-env
+  sbatch slurm_script.slurm